Solvay and CNRS: the most extensive scientific partnership of the Group

 Complex Assemblies of Soft Matter (COMPASS) Research & Innovation Centre – Bristol, Pennsylvania, USA

-The COMPASS laboratory brings together scientists and researchers from around the world in the spirit of international collaboration.
-The laboratory hosts a multidisciplinary team – focused on rheology, complex fluids, and interfaces management – dedicated to designing innovative materials and formulations.
+The COMPASS laboratory hosts an international and multidisciplinary scientific team – focused on rheology, complex fluids, and interfaces management – dedicated to designing innovative materials and formulations.

-The innovative minds at this facility changed the face of the Agriculture industry with the launch of Novecare, which promotes water retention, reduces water stress for plants and improves nutrient flow to produce healthier crops.
-Innovations such as active deposition systems for hair care products, surface treatments and viscoelastic fluids for the oilfield industry have had a profound impact on other leading industries as well.
+Their research works focusing on water retention, the reduction of water stress for plants or the improvement of the nutrient flow to produce healthier crops already changed the face of the agriculture industry.
+Other innovations such as active deposition systems for hair care products, surface treatments and viscoelastic fluids for the oilfield industry have had a profound impact on other leading industries as well.